 Spence was an unbelievably talented person with a great gift and passion for his collection, which he came to name “The Eagles Nest”.
 Many people came through and looked at his collection.
 A simple question such as “What is that?” became a lengthy and well-informed history lesson.
 Spence held gatherings for all sorts of people, ranging from WWII pilots to interested teens.
 Each visitor came away with the same comments, “That is amazing”.

 Hopefully his collection will live on and inspire a new generation of collectors.
 Spence’s family prays that the new owners of his treasures will love and respect the items and the history they represent as much as he did.

-Centurion Auctions is the industry leader in the valuation, marketing, and sale of historically important military collectibles, documents, arms, and firearms.
-Centurion conducts quarterly speciality auctions in both Firearms and Wartime Military Collectibles.
+Selling a wartime memorabilia collection?
+Centurion Auctions is the industry leader in the appraisal, valuation, marketing, and sale of historically important military collections, collectibles, documents, arms, and firearms.
+Centurion conducts regular specialty auctions in both Firearms and Wartime Military Collectibles.
 Firearm auctions are focused purely on antique, modern, military firearms, and machine guns.
 Wartime Military Collectible auctions center on medals, awards, edged weapons, cloth, headgear, uniforms, gear, and the like.
 Each auction is comprised of consignments from around the globe, to include individuals, dealers, trusts, estates, museums, and life-long collections.